Cleat (shoe): Baseball

 In baseball, in laymen's terms, they are referred to as "cleats" or "spikes".
 The spikes are rectangular in shape, and can be made of rubber, plastic, or metal.
 Rubber cleats may feature grooves and smaller protrusions in the middle of the sole, while soft rubber spikes would be around the edges of the sole and at the heel.
 Plastic cleats are similar to rubber spikes.
 However, they feature a hard bottom and thick hard plastic spikes, with few to no grooves at all, and instead of the edge of the sole, the spikes compose the outsole of the shoe where the toes and ball of the foot would hit the ground during running, similar to track spikes and football cleats.
 Metal spikes are similar to plastic spikes, but instead of being thick pieces of plastic as spikes, they are thin pieces of metal, to make it easier to dig into grass and sand, and thereby increase traction.

 Rubber and plastic cleats are used in youth baseball, with metal cleats typically prohibited.
 Metal spikes are almost exclusively used in the upper levels of the sport, including high school, college, and professional baseball.
 The use of metal spikes in American high school baseball was banned by the National Federation of State High School Associations in 1984 due to the risk of spike wounds, although some states received waivers nullifying the ban.
 The ban was lifted in 1989.
 There has also been increasing use of plastic spikes among professional players including those in Major League Baseball (MLB), due to the lighter weight of cleats and improved weight distribution leading to less wear and tear during the season.

+Major League Baseball ended its insistence on cleat uniformity in 2018, which had been reflected in its Collective Bargaining Agreement’s Footwear Supplier Regulations “51 percent rule,” which required that players’ cleats mainly display their team’s primary colors.